ShubhamkumarAnand/notetaker/README.md

 # Note-Taker Application

-An Application which helps you create notes with the help of Markdown
+An Application which helps you create notes with the help of Markdown and displays the Markdown contents